Biodiversity hotspots: Around 25% of all marine species rely on coral reefs for habitat, protection, and food.

 Our Coral Restoration Project

-We support active coral restoration efforts in Indonesia, working to rehabilitate damaged reefs and promote long-term reef resilience through science-based restoration methods.
+We work to rehabilitate damaged reefs and promote long-term reef resilience through science-based restoration methods.

 Your contribution directly supports coral restoration, reef health, and the protection of marine biodiversity.